The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/3-fetching-useeffect.md

 1. In response to user events
 2. In response to the component rendering ("reacting to the component rendering")

-In our current joke API app, we only send a fetch in response to the user clicking on the button.
-But what if we want to show a joke when the page first renders?

-We can accomplish this with the hook `useEffect` — a react hook for executing "side effects" caused by a component rendering, not a particular event.
+We can accomplish the second with the hook `useEffect` — a React hook for executing "side effects" caused by a component rendering, not a particular event.

 > **Q: How do we know that this is a hook?**